adams-okode/django-docker-deployment/README.md

 # Deploying Django App Inside Docker container

-This is a step-by-step tutorial that details how to configure Django to run on Docker with Postgres.
+This is a step-by-step tutorial that details how to configure Django to run on Docker with MySQL.
 For production environments, we'll add on Nginx and Gunicorn.
 We'll also take a look at how to serve Django static and media files via Nginx.

 *Prerequisites*
   - docker/docker-compose installed